Sharesale

 What’s The Best Way To Make A Decent video reel?

 A Video Reel, or demo reel as it’s called in some places, is one of the most important things an actor can have.
-With film, TV, and streaming being the main focus of the acting industry, agents and casting directors will almost always want to see your work on camera before signing you or bringing you in for an interview.
+With film, TV, and streaming being the main focus of the acting industry, agents and directors will almost always want to see your work on camera before signing you or bringing you in for an interview.
 So how do we make a Video Reel that captivates our audience and gets us more professional opportunities?

 Join Project Casting to access jobs you can apply to right now.